ho-nl/vagrant-development-box/README.md

 varnish true #
 ```

-4. Run `vagrant up` in this directory, if everything went alright you're greeted with this message:
+d.
+Run `vagrant up` in this directory, if everything went alright you're greeted with this message:

 ```
 ==> hypernode: Welcome to Hypernode Vagrant Box!